Skip to main content

 Closing Only Mode

-Markets can enter closing-only mode during high-risk conditions.
+Markets can enter CLO (Close-Only) mode when open interest approaches the hard cap or during high-risk conditions.
 In this mode:

 • Only orders that reduce position size are allowed